 - 18 years of age or older

-- Was a dependent of the state of Washington under Chapter 13.34 RCW in the month before his or her 18th birthday
+- Was a dependent of the state of Washington under Chapter 13.34 RCW within four months before the youth’s 18th birthday

 - Have not yet reached the age of 23